MRHC’s Amy McLaughlin Earns HFMA Certification

 Lymphedema Services Now Available at MRHC

-“For those experiencing swelling due to lymph node removal or cancer treatments, lymphedema services can be very beneficial,” explained Occupational Therapist Amanda Arneson, MOTR/L, CLT, at Manning Regional Healthcare Center.
-Occupational therapist, Amanda Arneson
+“For those experiencing swelling due to lymph node removal or cancer treatments, lymphedema services can be very beneficial,” explained Manning Regional Healthcare Center Occupational Therapist.

 Lymphedema is a pooling of lymph fluid that results in swelling in a portion of the body.
 If left untreated, the collection of protein-rich fluid provides a culture rich for infection and inflammatory processes.
 Reduced oxygen transport then decreases healing to compromised tissues and wounds.